canton7/fuelphp-casset/readme.md

 Clearing the cache
 ------------------
-Since cache files are not automatically removed (Casset has no way of knowing whether a cache file might be needed again), a few method have been provided to remove cache files.
+Since cache files are not automatically removed (Casset has no way of knowing whether a cache file might be needed again), a few methods have been provided to remove cache files.

 `Casset::clear_cache()` will clear all cache files, while `Casset::clear_js_cache()` and `Casset::clear_css_cache()` will remove just JS and CSS files respectively.
 All of the above functions optionally accept an argument allowing you to only delete cache files last modified before a certain time.
 This time is specified as a
 [strtotime](http://php.net/strtotime)-formatted string, for example "2 hours ago", "last Tuesday", or "20110609".
 For example:

 ```php
 Casset::clear_js_cache('2 hours ago');